JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 25 German Civilian Population - victims of Nero Decree & War Prolongation

+Context: In March 1945, Hitler issued the "Nero Decree," ordering the destruction of all industrial and transport infrastructure within the Reich to prevent it from falling into enemy hands.
+He declared that if the war was lost, the German people had proved themselves the "weaker" and deserved to perish, showing a total disregard for their survival.
+He refused to capitulate, prolonging the war and causing immense civilian suffering and death.

 • ΔOS(Civilians) = -0.30
 • VSA(Civilians) = 0.58
 • Tc = 0.50